The 2019 Leadville BBQ & Brew Festival will be held June 21-22 2019!

-Friday morning, the National Anthem at 12:00 AM.
-Live music on the stage starts at 3 PM, at the stage on Harrison avenue.
+Friday morning, the National Anthem at 10:00 AM.
+Live music on the stage starts at 11:45 AM Friday, at the stage on Harrison Avenue.
 And as one might expect, fresh BBQ prepared by some of the countries best pitmasters to indulge your taste buds on.
-Follow it with a great micro brew to wash it down.
+Follow it with a great microbrew to wash it down.
 As we at the Chamber of Commerce believe this is a family event, to be enjoyed by all ages, we will also be sponsoring a “kids Q” for the children.
-Starting Friday afternoon, children ages 5 to 15, accompanied by an adult, can compete by cooking a meat of their choosing, on a small Weber grill to be judged and scored for a chance at a trophy and cash.
+Starting Friday afternoon, children ages 5 to 15, accompanied by an adult, can compete by cooking a meat of their choosing to be judged and scored for a chance at a trophy and cash.

 The altitude in Leadville, Colorado, is 10,152 feet above sea level, with area mountain peaks reaching more than 14,400 feet.
 Altitude illness can affect anyone, regardless of age or physical condition, at altitudes above 6,000 feet.
 Be sure to drink plenty of fluids, and avoid alcohol, caffeine, and strenuous exercise the first few days of your visit.
 If you experience shortness of breath, a persistent headache, nausea or vomiting, seek medical attention.